Village Music

 Village Music was a record store in Mill Valley, California owned by John Goddard.
 It was nationally recognized for its extensive collection of old, rare and specialty records.
 Village Music was also known for its in-store performances and anniversary parties at the Sweetwater Saloon by well-known musicians who were also Village Music store customers.
 A documentary about the store's history and the surrounding music community, Village Music: Last of the Great Record Stores, was released in 2012.
 The store closed in 2007.

 History

-Village Music opened during the 1940s and the location moved twice before it settled at 9 East Blithedale Ave, Mill Valley in 1961.
-John Goddard was born in Mill Valley and in 1957, at the age of 13, he started working at Village Music when it was a mom‐and‐pop music store in the Sequoia Theater building.
-Goddard purchased the business in 1968.
+Village Music opened as a mom‐and‐pop music store in 1960 in the Sequoia Theater building, and moved the following year to 9 East Blithedale Ave, where it remained until closing.
+John Goddard was born in Mill Valley and in 1957, at the age of 13, he started working at the store's progenitor, a branch of San Rafael-based Marin Music Center.
+Goddard purchased Village Music in 1968.

 The store was known for its extensive collection of old, rare, and specialty records and rare memorabilia covered almost every inch of the walls and ceiling.
 Items such as Robert Johnson's gold record award, Janis Joplin's police mug shot, and Howlin' Wolf's first royalty check were hung on the walls.

 Goddard published an open letter about the closing of Village Music in September 2007.